bmkramer/4amhack_reddit_OADOI/README.md

-# Analyzing OA availability of articles discussed on Reddit.
+# Analyzing OA availability of articles discussed on Reddit

 [update 20170930: new sample: all Reddit events Jan-Sep 2017]